Skip to main content

 Step 1: Check File Properties

-1. Navigate to database file
+1. Navigate to the back-end database folder, not only the file.

-2. Right-click > Properties
+2. Right-click the `.accdb` > Properties > General; verify Read-only state.

 Step 2: Test Local Copy